Soccer-Under-pressure Juventus cruise to 4-0 win over Empoli

 Forward Moise Kean put the hosts ahead in the eighth minute when he tapped in a beautiful cross from Filip Kostic.

+Kean could have scored one more just after the half-hour mark but his header went narrowly wide.

+Empoli had a chance to draw the scores level through striker Mattia Destro but Juve goalkeeper Wojciech Szczesny did well to block his effort.

-Weston McKennie doubled Juve's advantage shortly after halftime when Juan Cuadrado sent in a great pass and the U.S. international headed the ball into the roof of the net.
+Weston McKennie doubled Juve's lead shortly after the break when Juan Cuadrado sent in a great pass and the U.S. international headed the ball into the roof of the net.

-Rabiot took advantage of another precise cross from Cuadrado to make it 3-0 with a header in the 82nd minute and the Frenchman completed the rout in stoppage time.
+Kean thought he increased their advantage but his effort was ruled out for offside and Juve failed to score again until Rabiot took advantage of another precise cross from Cuadrado to make it 3-0 with a header in the 82nd minute.

-Juventus moved up one place to seventh on 19 points, one above Inter who travel to Fiorentina on Saturday.
+The Frenchman completed the rout in stoppage time to notch up his second brace this season for Juventus in all competitions.

+Juventus travel to Lecce in Serie A on Saturday after visiting Benfica in the Champions League on Tuesday.

 (Reporting by Anita Kobylinska in Gdansk, editing by Ed Osmond)